himansuhs/PostApp/README.md

 ### Frontend Setup

-1. Navigate to the `client` folder:
+1. Navigate to the `Frontend` folder:
    ```bash
    cd Frontend
    ```